Fabian-G/quest/docs/tracking.md

 # Time Tracking

-Time tracking in quest is delegated to your local installation of timewarrior.
+Time tracking in Quest is delegated to your local installation of Timewarrior.
 To enable time tracking you have to:

-1. Tell quest which tag to use to be able to remember what currently is being tracked.
+1. Tell Quest which tag to use to be able to remember what currently is being tracked.
-2. Have timewarrior installed.
+2. Have Timewarrior installed.

 The following config snippet will set the tracking tag to `tr`: